Magento 2: Import products directly into the database

 Products in the admin panel after performing additional steps:

-Magento 2: importing products directly into the database
+Magento 2: Import products directly into the database

 and at the front:

-Magento 2: importing products directly into the database
+Magento 2: Import products directly into the database

 Summary

-The same set of products (10 pieces) as in the previous article is imported at least an order of magnitude faster (1 second versus 10).
-For a more accurate assessment of the speed, you need a larger number of products - several hundred, and preferably thousands.
-However, even with such a small input size, it can be concluded that the use of the toolkit provided by Magento (models and repositories) is significant (I emphasize - much!) accelerate the development of the required functionality, but at the same time significantly (I emphasize - much!) reduce the speed at which data enters the database.
+The same set of products (10 items) as in the previous article is imported at least an order of magnitude faster (1 second versus 10).
+A more accurate speed estimate would require a larger number of products—hundreds, or better yet, thousands.
+Nevertheless, even with such a small input data size, it can be concluded that using the tools provided Magento (models and repositories), significantly (I emphasize - a lot!) accelerate the development of the required functionality, but at the same time significantly (I emphasize - a lot!) reduce the speed at which data enters the database.

 As a result, the water turned out to be wet and this is no revelation.
 However, now I have some code to play with and perhaps draw more interesting conclusions.